 Why nonfarm payrolls is important

-Nonfarm payrolls data generally refers to the indicators of US nonfarm employment, including the number of people on nonfarm payrolls and the nonfarm employment and unemployment rates.
+Nonfarm payroll data generally refers to the indicators of US nonfarm employment, including the number of people on nonfarm payrolls and the nonfarm employment and unemployment rates.

 The data is an important basis for the Federal Reserve to assess the state of the US economy and accordingly adjust monetary policy.